sachajw/devops-adventure/visionaries-dec-2022.md

 - Terraform vs Pulumi
 - Use Github markdown
 - Ngrok
-- Springboot Java Spring Petclinic Application | Use Maven which fits with the Jenkins course
+- Springboot Java Spring Petclinic Application | Uses Maven which fits with the Jenkins course